-Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.
+Blueshift has an array of filters that you can use to create segments that target the right customers based on specific features and attributes.

 For more information related to filters and usage, see the following topics: